bheisler/criterion.rs/book/src/user_guide/known_limitations.md

   are compiled as a separate crate, and non-`pub` functions are not visible to the benchmarks.
 * It is not possible to benchmark functions in binary crates.
 Binary crates cannot be dependencies of other crates, and that includes external tests and benchmarks ([see here](https://github.com/rust-lang/cargo/issues/4316) for more details)
+* Is is not possible to benchmark functions in crates that do not provide an `rlib`.

 Criterion.rs cannot currently solve these issues.
 An [experimental RFC](https://github.com/rust-lang/rust/issues/50297) is being implemented to enable custom test and benchmarking frameworks.